archer-linux/archer/CONTRIBUTING.md

 # Contributing guide

-So you've decided to contribute to Anarchy Linux, that's great.
+So you've decided to contribute to Archer Linux, that's great.

 There's actually quite a few things you can do to help this project, so just pick the one that suits you best and start collaborating.